Rihanna is pregnant, and the internet is understandably abuzz

 Photographed by Miles Diggs. pic.twitter.com/4toQb9iQhw

 "We weren't even sure if we were going to go, so separately we were planning our looks just to be prepared," Rihanna later told E!
 News.
-"We ended up getting ready together and going and I didn't even realize we were on a carpet together until somebody said, 'You're making your debut,' and I was like, 'Oh, s**t.'"
+"We ended up getting ready together and going, and I didn't even realize we were on a carpet together until somebody said, 'You're making your debut,' and I was like, 'Oh, s***.' "

 When asked whether he was ready to be a father at some point, he said he thought he would be an "incredible, remarkably, overall amazing dad."